Skip to content

 • Zero-knowledge encryption

-• Inexpensive Lifetime 10 TB storage
+• Inexpensive Lifetime 5 TB storage

-• It offers Business plans
+• Capable Business storage plans

 Cons

-While pCloud takes the #1 spot easily, Internxt gives it a run for its money performance-wise.
-To be clear, it’s not better overall but in terms of uploads and downloads, we found it nearly identical.
-In fact, after testing both side-by-side, their results were virtually identical!
+You might’ve heard of Internxt if you’re a bit more into the fastest cloud storage world.
+While pCloud takes the #1 spot, Internxt gives it a run for its money.
+To be clear, it’s not better overall, but in terms of uploads and downloads, we found it to be nearly identical.
+Don’t trust us?
+Read this pCloud vs Internxt comparison.

-On top of that, Internxt offers zero-knowledge encryption out of the box, which you won’t find in pCloud.
-Internxt also comes with apps for all devices and a phenomenal web app, which is simpler to use than most of its competitors.
-How much is this cloud storage, though?
+On top of that, Internxt has zero-knowledge encryption, which you won’t find in pCloud.
+Internxt also has apps for all devices and an intuitive web app, simpler to use than most of its competitors.
+How much is this cloud storage?
+Interestingly, Internxt is one of the cheapest options, offering annual and lifetime plans.

 © NordLocker